pghvlaans/sbotools/ChangeLog/index.md

 # ChangeLog
-* Post-Release
+* 3.6 - 2025-05-10
-  * *Download.pm*: Unlink existing symlinks with the same name as new ones
+  * Bugfix: *Download.pm*: Unlink existing symlinks with the same name as new ones
   * *sboinstall*, *sboupgrade*: Unless **CLASSIC** is on, display time taken and successful builds at the end
   * *sbofind*, *sbocheck*, *sboconfig -l*, *sboinstall*, *sboupgrade*, *sboremove*: Show a warning if the specified local overrides directory does not exist; exit if **\--batch** or **\--nointeractive**
     * Thanks to Slack Coder for the suggestion.